Program GoalsClick here to register for this event

 How to Obtain CME Credit

 Attendees are expected to view all presentations before attempting to take the test and/or complete the activity evaluation.
 Successful completion will lead to the issuance of a certificate for AMA PRA Category 1 Credits™.
-To receive credit, the course must be completed between December 15, 2012 and December 15, 2013.
+To receive credit, the course must be completed between December 15, 2012 and December 15, 2013 now expired.

 Participation in this activity should be completed in approximately 2.0 hours.
 Please follow these steps in order to receive CME credit for viewing the webcast: